Time goes so fast. They grow so quickly.

 Clichéd as these things sound, people aren’t joking.
 Our little girl is already a month old and trying to roll around.
 Like a know-it-all teenager I figured it was all rubbish.
 But to paraphrase the great Han Solo – “It’s true…all of it”.

-Back when I wrote Super Duper Dad #1 I was terrified.
+As I wrote Super Duper Dad #1 I was terrified.
 I didn’t know how to look after a baby and I had no idea what to expect.
 That seems so long ago now.
 I don’t fret about supporting my little one’s neck and nappies are a doddle.

 Instead of worrying about things turning out OK, we’re now into the thick of it!